SSWConsulting/SSW.Rules.Content/rules/use-right-site-search-for-your-website/rule.md

 type: rule
 archivedreason:
 title: Do you use the right site search for your website?
+seoDescription: Find the best search tool for your website!
+Learn about Algolia, Typesense, Meilisearch, and Elasticsearch.
+They help make searching on your site better.
+Choose the one that's right for you.
+It's important for happy users and easy browsing
 guid: 27ca638b-9ad5-4056-bae8-206b787a0bd5
 uri: use-right-site-search-for-your-website
 created: 2023-09-14T14:38:37.0000000Z